 Alert name Server VM SR Description

-Generate CPU Х Х Set the CPU
+Generate control Х Set the control

+domain CPU domain CPU

 usage alerts usage and time

 threshold that

 trigger the alert.

 Generate Х Set the memory

 memory usage usage and time

 alerts threshold that

 trigger the alert.

-Generate control х Set the control
+Generate control Х Set the control

 domain memory domain memory

 usage alerts usage and time

 threshold that

 trigger the alert.

+Generate control Х Set the control

+domain free domain free

+memory alerts memory and time

+threshold that

+trigger the alert.

 Generate disk Х Set the disk

 usage alerts usage and time

 threshold trigger

 the alert.

 Alert name Server VM SR Description

 Generate storage Х Set the storage

 throughput alerts throughput and

 time threshold

 that trigger the

 alert.
 Note:

 Physical Block

 Devices (PBD)

 represent the

 interface

 between a

 specific

-XenServer server
+XenServer serve

 and an attached

 SR. When the

 total read/write

 SR throughput

-activity on a PBD
+activity on a PBI

 exceeds the

 threshold you

 have specified,

 alerts are

-generated on the
+generated on th

-server connected
+server connecte

 to the PBD.

 Unlike other

-XenServer server
+XenServer serve

 alerts, this alert

 must be

-configured on the
+configured on th

 SR.

-Generate network Х Х Set the network
+Generate network х х Set the network

-usage alerts usage and time
+isage alerts usage and time

 threshold that

 trigger the alert.